skip to Main Content

 Medical School/Graduate school: Georgetown University (2004-2013)

-Dr. Waterhouse specializes in gastrointestinal pathology and genitourinary pathology, providing data-driven, high quality care with a focus on integrated medicine.
+Dr. Waterhouse serves as Vice President of Mission Pathology and Vice Chair of the Department of Pathology and Laboratory Medicine.
+She specializes in gastrointestinal pathology and genitourinary pathology, providing data-driven, high-quality care with a focus on integrated medicine.
 She presents regularly at the Cottage Health gastrointestinal tumor board and breast tumor board.
 She also enjoys teaching radiology residents at the radiology-pathology correlation conference.

-Dr. Waterhouse works with the Univeristy of California, Santa Barbara (UCSB), where she is a neuroanatomy lecturer for the Kavli Neurosciences Institute teaching graduate and post-graduate students.
+Dr. Waterhouse works with the University of California, Santa Barbara (UCSB) in multiple facets.
+She is the Student Health Laboratory Medical Director and a neuroanatomy lecturer for the Kavli Neurosciences Institute teaching graduate and post-graduate students.
 She also aided the UCSB COVID response team by helping set up and run a CLIA-certified COVID testing lab for faculty, students and staff.

 Back To Top